 Is it complicated to follow?

 Making any dietary change takes time and a little research.
 Fortunately it’s not difficult to make vegan versions of all your favorite foods even French toast, Mac and cheese, burgers, and hot dogs.
 There are many new vegan products that make it easy and delicious.
-Plus, beans and rice are far less expensive than steak.
+Plus, beans and rice are less expensive than steak.

 Vegan diets should not be a smokescreen for disordered eating

-It’s important to be aware that a small percentage of people will declare themselves to be vegan to either intentionally or unintentionally hide disordered eating, and this could potentially lead down a road of excessive weight loss, nutrient deficiencies, and injury.
-Giving up meat, eggs, and dairy does remove a concentrated source of nutrients that need to be replaced with alternatives.
+It’s important to be aware that a small percentage of people will declare themselves to be vegan to either intentionally or unintentionally hide disordered eating, and this could potentially lead down a road of dangerous weight loss, nutrient deficiencies, bone loss, and injury.
+Giving up meat, eggs, and dairy does remove a concentrated source of nutrients that must be replaced with alternatives.
 Whatever type of diet someone follows, if calories from fat, protein and carbohydrates fall below the body’s needs then this qualifies as restrictive eating and needs to be addressed with a knowledgeable professional.
 If someone is going to become vegan, then they need to make sure they are following an adequate diet.
 This might require a consult with a qualified dietitian.
 However it’s not accurate to assume all vegans/ vegetarians have eating pathology and are nutrient deficient.

 Sources: